How To Make Mochi Donuts At Home (Pon de Ring Copycat Recipe)

 Even though the Pon de Ring donut is so popular, it may be hard to find this mochi-like donut overseas.
 Instead, we tried making a copycat version of Pon de Ring at home and found out that it tasted almost exactly the same as the one from the popular donut chain.

-Mr. Donut uses tapioca flour to make their Pon de Ring donut, but we are going to introduce a recipe that uses glutinous rice flour and yogurt.
-These ingredients are not only easier to find, but it gives the dough almost the same texture as Mr. Donut’s Pon de Ring.
+While Mr. Donut uses tapioca flour to make their Pon de Ring donut, we are going to introduce a recipe that uses glutinous rice flour and yogurt.
+These ingredients are not only easier to find, but they give the dough almost the same texture as Mr. Donut’s Pon de Ring.

 Overview